 Approximately 2/3 of the average residential tax bill in Mackenzie is the municipal portion of taxes, with 1/3 being taxes collected for other government agencies such as: School tax, BC Assessment, Municipal Finance Authority, Police Tax, Regional District and Regional Hospital.

 The District is responsible for maintaining an enormous quantity and variety of assets, ranging from major infrastructure such as roads and utilities, to items as small as the computers and telephones used by the District to provide service to the community.

 As infrastructure ages, maintenance becomes an ever-increasing challenge.
 Just like with your car or your home, if not properly maintained, these assets may fail much earlier than expected.

 The goal of asset management is to ensure that current community services are delivered in a socially, economically, and environmentally responsible manner that does not compromise the ability of future generations to meet their own needs.

-The District was successful in receiving $89,500 towards this project from the Union of British Columbia Municipalities.
 The video below is from the Federation of Canadian Municipalities and explains how asset management and sustainability can help communities.